Best phones 2024 tested — December top picks

 Overall performance: A Snapdragon 8 Gen 3 chipset means the OnePlus 12 can go toe-to-toe with top performers like the Galaxy S24 Ultra and not miss a step.
 On graphics testing, the OnePlus 12 even tops the latest iPhones.
 The OnePlus 12 has no problem playing demanding games or jumping quickly between apps.

-Verdict: The OnePlus 12 is the most complete OnePlus offering to date, featuring Qualcomm's best chipset, a triple camera system designed with Hasselblad, speedy wired charging, and the return of wireless charging.
+Verdict: The OnePlus 12 has been the most complete OnePlus offering to date, featuring Qualcomm's best chipset, a triple camera system designed with Hasselblad, speedy wired charging, and the return of wireless charging.
+But the fact that the OnePlus 13 will be among the first Android phones to feature the new Snapdragon 8 Elite chipset should make it a successor worth waiting for at this point.

 Read the full review: OnePlus 12